 Communication is the key to success in any relationship.
 We find joy in making your life easier and view feedback as a gift.
-No matter how big or small, always let your personal assistant know if something is working as soon as possible.
+No matter how big or small, always let your personal assistant know if something isn’t working as soon as possible.
 This will get you where you want to be much quicker.

 We suggest clients set aside a regular time to meet and talk with their personal assistant to check in.
 Even a five minute conversation can unblock a lot of items and get things moving in the right direction.
 Don’t be afraid to discuss your preferences and if there is a certain way you’d like things done—after all, we’re here to make your life easier!